investblog/mini-tds/README.md

 - **Bootstrap from repo defaults.** On the first request the Worker copies `config/routes.json` (and default flags) into the `CONFIG` KV namespace and writes an audit entry to the `AUDIT` namespace.
+- **Out-of-the-box fallback.** Without KV bindings the Worker serves the embedded routes in read-only mode, keeps the admin UI disabled for mutations, and shows a setup banner so you can attach bindings later.
 - **Hot reload with cache.** Configuration is read from KV on demand and cached in memory for `flags.cacheTtlMs` (defaults to 60 s).
 Cache can be invalidated through the API or UI.